Table Of Contents

 3. Amazon CloudWatch

-For running cloud-based applications and services in the Amazon Web Services (AWS) ecosystem, CloudWatch is a great place to start.
-It provides a big picture view of AWS services, metrics, logs, and events, such as Amazon EC2, Amazon RDS DB, and Amazon EBS Volume instances.
+CloudWatch is a great place to start for running cloud-based applications and services in the Amazon Web Services (AWS) ecosystem.
+It provides a big-picture view of AWS services, metrics, logs, and events, such as Amazon EC2, Amazon RDS DB, and Amazon EBS Volume instances.

 CloudWatch was developed to respond to customer complaints about lack of visibility, particularly into AWS resource utilization.
-You can therefore expect it to offer proactive resource utilization.
+Therefore, you can expect it to offer proactive resource utilization.

 4. SolarWinds